MoralisWeb3/unity-web3-game-kit/README.md

 - If the Wallet Connect property is set to "None" drag WalletConnect from the "Hierarchy" section to this input.
 - Click the Play icon located at the top, center of the Unity3D IDE.

+This boilerplate project has been tested with the following Unity3D Releases:
+1. 2020.2
+2. 2020.3.24f1 (latest)

 # 🧭 Table of contents

 - [`ethereum-unity-boilerplate`](#ethereum-unity-boilerplate)